 - An active member of the legal and civic community, Mr. Weintraub served two terms as Chair of the Florida Bar’s Construction Law Committee and one term as Chair of the Broward County Construction Law Committee.

-- He is the creator and chair for the first three years of the Florida Bar’s Construction Law Institute, one of the largest State Bar run construction law conferences in the country.
+- He is the creator and chair for the first three years of the Florida Bar’s Construction Law Institute, one of the largest State Bar run construction law conferences in

 - In 2017, Mr. Weintraub was elected Fellow of the American College of Real Estate Lawyers for his outstanding legal ability, experience and high standards of professional and ethical conduct in the practice of real estate law.

 - Lee Weintraub founded the firm’s charity Becker Helping Hands in 2003.
 The non-profit helps hospitalized children and their families year round and statewide by delivering high-end toys and gifts.
 Learn more by visiting www.beckerhelpinghands.org.